Every Susan Sarandon Movie Ranked Worst To Best

 Stephanie Beck (Sarandon) is a flighty on-air TV weather reporter, who discovers that her boyfriend Greg (Stephen Collins) has been running around behind her back with Dr. Evelyn Kirby (Shirley MacLaine) after he gets into a car accident.
 To get her own twisted form of revenge, Stephanie decides the right thing to do isn't just to inform Evelyn's husband Walter (James Coburn) about the infidelity, but to start sleeping with him as well.
 The dueling affairs are one thing, but it gets worse when both couples wind up taking a vacation together in Acapulco, and madcap hijinks result.

+An unfunny screwball rom-com that is hardly remembered, "Loving Couples" can gets confused with "A Change of Seasons," another comedy about cheating spouses that also starred MacLaine and was released the same year.
 Roger Ebert noted that "There's nothing in this particular branch of sardonic comedy that ...
 Sarandon probably couldn't deliver" but she wasn't given the chance to because "this movie went into production without a full deck" of a decent screenplay and direction.

 Susan Sarandon has starred in a number of films that have tackled serious subject matter, with some of her best work coming in the stories of characters facing a personal and life-altering journey.
 Unfortunately, not all of them have been as successful as the likes of "Dead Man Walking" or "Lorenzo's Oil."
+One such disappointment was the 2015 indie drama "3 Generations," which explores LGBTQ+ issues with grace and sensitivity — if not total authenticity — and features some powerful performances from its star cast, but unfortunately, just isn't a very good movie.

 Dolly (Sarandon), Maggie (Naomi Watts), and Ray (Elle Fanning) play three generations of a family, who struggle with 16-year old Ray's transgender identity.
 Ray was born female and decides to transition, which proves to be difficult for his mother Maggie to accept.
 It doesn't help that his lesbian grandmother Dolly pressures him to simply be a lesbian and not express his trans identity.
-But matters are complicated even further when consent is required by both parents for his transition, and tracking down his absent father Craig (Tate Donavan) opens up a pandora's box of family secrets.
+But matters are complicated even further when consent is required by both parents for his transition, and tracking down his absent father Craig (Tate Donovan) opens up a pandora's box of family secrets.

 Sadly, this worthy story and powerful premise are let down by bad execution, with critics knocking its trite plot beats.
-It also garnered a fair bit of criticism for its casting of cis-het actor Fanning in a trans role, with queer publication Autostraddle noting that the film's director Gaby Dellal — based on interviews that she gave — didn't seem to have a basic understanding or respect for a trans masculine identity.
+It also garnered a fair bit of criticism for its casting of cishet actor Fanning in a trans role, with queer publication Autostraddle noting that the film's director Gaby Dellal — based on interviews that she gave — didn't seem to have a basic understanding or respect for a trans masculine identity.

-73. That's My Boy
+78. That's My Boy

-Given how legendarily awful most Adam Sandler movies are, it should come as no surprise that one Susan Sarandon's worst is the 2012 comedy "That's My Boy."
+Given how legendarily awful most Adam Sandler movies are, it should come as no surprise that one of Susan Sarandon's worst is the 2012 comedy "That's My Boy."
 Starring Sandler and Andy Samberg as Donny and Todd Berger, an estranged father and son, Sarandon takes the role of Todd's long out-of-the-picture mother Mary McGarricle.

 Reminiscent of her role as Lynn Onkman in "30 Rock" the year before, Mary is Donny's former middle school teacher, who gave birth to his son after a taboo teacher/student affair when Donny was a teenager.
 Years later, Donny is struggling: He's a hard drinker and heavy gambler, who hasn't seen his son in decades.
 But when a producer offers him a large sum of money to unite his long lost son with his incarcerated former lover, Donny sets out on a mission to get the family back together, all to line his own pockets.